anoma/taiga/book/src/spec_halo2.md

 # Taiga Spec Draft

-⚠️ Instantiations and the exact formulas might be not stable ⚠ ️
+⚠️ Instantiations and the exact formulas are unstable ⚠ ️

 ## 1. Proving system